 In September 2013, Turkey selected China Precision Machinery Import Export Corp.
 (CPMIEC) to build the country’s first long-range air and anti-missile defense system.
 The Chinese company offered a $3.44 billion solution.

 The firm defeated a US partnership of Raytheon and Lockheed Martin, offering the Patriot air defense system; Russia’s Rosoboronexport, marketing the S-300; and Italian-French consortium Eurosam, maker of the Aster 30.

-Under strong pressure from NATO allies who said that a Chinese system could not be made interoperable with NATO assets on Turkish soil, Turkey opened parallel talks with the US and European contenders.
+Under strong pressure from its NATO allies who said that a Chinese system could not be made interoperable with NATO assets on Turkish soil, Turkey opened parallel talks with the US and European contenders.

 The Ankara government Nov.
-13 scrapped the competition and tasked two local companies to build an indigenous system instead.
+13 scrapped the competition altogether and tasked two local companies to build an indigenous system instead.

 Military electronics specialist Aselsan, Turkey’s biggest defense company, and missile maker Roketsan, both state-controlled, will develop the system.
-But there are concerns the work may take too long.
+But there are concerns that the work may take too long.